Actress Rose Byrne honored as Harvards Hasty Pudding Woman of the Year with parade and roast | Mint

-Byrne, who also has starred in “Bridesmaids,” “Neighbors,” “Insidious” and “Damages,” will take part in a parade through the streets of Cambridge, Massachusetts.
-After that, she will receive her pudding pot award at a celebratory roast.
+Byrne, the Golden Globe Award winner and Oscar nominee for her leading role in “If I Had Legs I’d Kick You,” waved to fans and blew kisses as her car made its way slowly near Harvard University campus.
+Byrne, who also has starred in “Bridesmaids,” “Neighbors,” “Insidious” and “Damages,” will receive her pudding pot award at a celebratory roast later in the day.
 She will then attend a performance of Hasty Pudding Theatricals’ 177th production “Salooney Tunes.”

 In her review of “If I Had Legs I’d Kick You,” The Associated Press’ Jocelyn Noveck wrote that the film gave Byrne “a chance to display versatility and grit in surely the toughest dramatic role of her career.”